-- Although induction cooking zones do not directly generate heat, they can become hot from contact with hot cookware.
-Burns may occur if a cooking zone or the surrounding area is touched before it has cooled to a safe temperature. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrapping on top of the range when it is in use.
-Heat radiating from cookware could cause these items to melt or ignite.
-Potholders, towels, or wooden spoons could catch fire if placed too close to hot cookware. - Do not use aluminum foil to line any part of the cooktop.
-Improper installation of these liners may result in risk of electric shock or fire.
-If these items melt on the cooktop, they will damage the cooktop.
+- Radiant surface elements may appear to have cooled after they have been turned off.
+The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrappings on top of the range when it is in use.
+These items could melt or ignite.
+Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements.